 LIVE-IN AIDE.
-A person who resides with an elderly person or disabled person and who is determined to be essential to the care and well-being of the person, is not obligated for the support of the person, and would not be living in the unit except to provide necessary supportive services.
+A person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who:

+- Is determined to be essential to the care and well-being of the persons; - Is not obligated for the support of the persons; and - Would not be living in the unit except to provide the necessary supportive services.